Construction begins on first new Mersey ferry in 6+ decades

 For 800+ years, ferries have traversed the River Mersey, a legacy Rotheram emphasized as he underscored the vessel’s role as a staple of the region’s history.
 He noted that the new ferry is part of a broader 20-year plan to ensure the Mersey Ferries continue to serve the public, fostering a connection across generations.

-David McGinley, CEO of Cammell Laird’s parent company APCL Group, highlighted the shipyard’s longstanding relationship with Mersey Ferries, recalling that Cammell Laird has produced 15 ferries since 1836 and has been integral to maintaining the existing fleet.
+David McGinley, CEO of Cammell Laird’s parent company APCL Group, highlighted the shipyard’s longstanding relationship with Mersey Ferries, recalling that Cammell Laird has produced 15 vessels since 1836 and has been integral to maintaining the existing fleet.
 McGinley described the project as a collaborative effort between apprentices and seasoned craftsmen, aimed at creating a state-of-the-art vessel that will serve the community for years.

 Scheduled to launch by summer 2026, the new ferry will integrate modern navigation and steering systems with versatile spaces for public use and private functions.
 Featuring open-plan decks and adaptable event spaces, the ferry will support both regular routes and seasonal cruises, appealing to passengers and eventgoers alike.
 The vessel’s exterior will carry the iconic Mersey Ferry colors, while interiors will balance heritage with a contemporary design, maintaining its connection to the history and spirit of the Mersey fleet.